-We aim to provide a personalised and exciting approach to learning, consulting children and following their interests.
-In April 2019 we have changed the way we work with children to do planning in the moment.
-We are all excited to embrace this way of working with children and strongly believe this approach provides the children with the best learning potential.
+We aim to provide a personalised and exciting approach to learning, consulting children and following their interests, through planning in the moment.
+'Planning in the moment is nothing new.
+It is exactly what skillful practitioners have always done.'
+(Anna Ephgrave).
+We strongly believe in this way of working with children and how this approach provides the children with the best learning potential.
 Nationally there seems to be a change in the tide of early years, as more and more settings are embracing this approach.

 The Early Years Foundation Stage (EYFS) is how the Government and early years professionals describe the time in your child's life between birth and age five.
 This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
 From when your child is born up until the age of five, their early years experience should be happy, active, exciting, fun, and secure; and support their development, care and learning needs.